Locally solid convergences and order continuity of positive operators: Unbounded modification

-(ii) is easy to inspect. (iv) is proven similarly to the first claim in (i), using the fact that according to Proposition \ref{umb}, $H$ is a closed ideal. (v) immediately follows from (iv). \end{proof}
+(ii) is easy to inspect. (v) is proven similarly to the first claim in (i), using the fact that according to Proposition \ref{umb}, $H$ is a closed ideal. (vi) immediately follows from (v). \end{proof}